Space News

 Registered: Nov 1999

-posted February 17, 2007 05:38 PM Click Here to See the Profile for Robert Pearlman Click Here to Email Robert Pearlman Edit/Delete Message Reply w/Quote
+posted 02-17-2007 05:38 PM Click Here to See the Profile for Robert Pearlman Click Here to Email Robert Pearlman Edit/Delete Message Reply w/Quote

 NASA release

-NASA moved the Apollo 1 capsule and related materials approximately 90 feet to a newer, environmentally-controlled warehouse at NASA's Langley Research Center in Hampton, Va., on Saturday, Feb.
+NASA moved the Apollo 1 capsule and related materials about 90 feet to a newer, environmentally-controlled warehouse at NASA's Langley Research Center in Hampton, Va., on Saturday, Feb.
 17. The move provides better protection for the spacecraft.

 Despite routine repairs made throughout the years, the original secure storage container where the vehicle was housed has been deteriorating.
 NASA officials determined that, due to its age, the container could not be maintained effectively to preserve the capsule.